alfonsoros88/binn/slides.md

 theme: ./dark.json
 ---

-# Building a Rust interface for binn
+# Building a Rust interface for a C library 🦀

 ## Part0: Fundamentals